St Richard Reynolds Catholic College: Funding

 The site for St Richard Reynolds Catholic College was purchased by Richmond upon Thames Council for £8.45m, and subsequently leased to the schools on a peppercorn rent.

 At the point when the proposals were accepted, the Diocese of Westminster was expected to bear the capital costs, estimated to be between £5m and £8m, of new build and/or adaptation of existing buildings for the new secondary school. £3m of that was expected to be offset by the school governors through fundraising initiatives.
 As of the end of the 2013/2014 financial year, the Diocesan contribution was recorded in council accounts as £700K.

 Richmond Council was expected to meet the costs of the new primary school, estimated to be £1.5m.
 They did so as part of a wider primary school expansion programme.

 As the college was established in September 2013 as voluntary aided schools, 100% of running costs, amounting to £690k in the school's first financial year, were met by the state.
 As the decision to open the school was not driven by basic need, concern was expressed that this would mean that funding would come from money that might otherwise have been available to existing schools.

 As with all voluntary aided schools Governors were expected to raise 10% of ongoing capital costs.
 However, in September 2014 the college launched a consultation on conversion to academy status which, if accepted, would mean that in future 100% of both running costs and capital costs would be met by the state.
 (The ongoing capital costs of initially establishing the secondary school would remain the responsibility of the Diocese of Westminster, but VAT would be reclaimable on those costs after conversion, giving rise to significant financial savings.)

 In February 2015, it was announced that St. Richard Reynolds would receive a contribution to its capital costs from the Priority Schools Building Programme.

-The schools have also received a substantial donation from the Sir Harold Hood Charitable Trust, which is under the trusteeship of Lord Nicholas True, the leader of Richmond Upon Thames Council at the time the school was established, and his wife.
+The schools have also received a substantial donation from the Sir Harold Hood Charitable Trust, which is under the trusteeship of Lord True, who was the leader of Richmond upon Thames Council at the time the school was established, and his wife, Lady True.